Arcticons-Team/Arcticons/README.md

 5. Now you can check the information that will be sent via email, and if everything looks fine, simply send the email and it's done!

 In case you accidentally close the app during the process, and want to clean the cache, there is an option named `Clear Icon Request Data` in `Settings` to do that.

+### Premium requests
+If it's taking too long for you, you can also buy priority requests via <a href="https://Ko-fi.com/donno_">Ko-Fi</a>, with this your icon will be the first one in the queue.

 ## License